redhat-best-practices-for-k8s/certsuite/docs/configuration.md

 # AllowedProtocolNames

-This name of protocols that allowed. if we want to add adtional name, we need just write the name in yaml file.
+This name of protocols that allowed.
+If we want to add another name, we just need to write the name in the yaml file.

+for example: if we want to add new protocol - "http4", we add in "tnf_config.yml"  below "validProtocolNames" and then this protocol ("http4") add to map allowedProtocolNames and finally "http4"  will be allow protocol.